 This way you’ll make the most out of your agents and they will improve the most which will result in exceptional customer service.

 Your call center training should be – most of all – hands-on and practical.
 Don’t bother going through futile theory unless it will help your agents provide better customer service.

-Make sure they engage in training sessions and that they improve their skills thanks to time spend while training and learning.
+Make sure they engage in training sessions and that they improve their skills thanks to time spent while training and learning.

 31. Use videos as a part of training

 Make video content a segment of your call center training materials.
-You can find a lot of how-to videos and tutorial on the web, especially on Youtube.
+You can find a lot of how-to videos and tutorials on the web, especially on Youtube.

 Making the training more diverse will help your call center agents stay more focused and active.

 People work the best when they see that their work actually yields expected results.

 Provide your agents with feedback on how their work affects your company.
 Evaluate their progress and advise them on what they should improve in order to meet the pre-defined goals and KPIs.